Joesalmon1985/DigitalRights/Digital_Rights.md

 Intro
 Everybody should benefit from the digital revolution.
 At the moment the UK is behind the curve.
-We need to invest in truly world class infrastructure and upskilling citizens to effectively utilise this..
+We need to invest in truly world class infrastructure and upskilling citizens to effectively utilise this.
 To help facilitate an online world that all may enter without privilege or prejudice accorded by race, economic power, military force, or station of birth.
 We must recognise that anyone from any location can and should be able express their beliefs, no